-Thank you for purchasing the Positive Education Enhanced Curriculum (PEEC).
+Thank you for purchasing a licence to use our Positive Education Enhanced Curriculum (PEEC).
 PEEC is a research-based, developmentally sequenced, explicit positive education curriculum for early learning and school students.
 Our reference to “you” and “Client” in these terms is the educational institution or organisation to whom the licence of PEEC has been granted as well as the individual staff members (Users) who are accessing and using PEEC.

 By visiting the Platform and using PEEC in Digital Format, or by purchasing PEEC in Physical Format, you agree to be bound by the following terms and conditions (Agreement).
 The Institute of Positive Education (IPE) may change the terms of this Agreement at any time by written notification to the Client.
 The continued use of PEEC after notification indicates the Client’s acceptance of the updated Agreement and the acceptance of any person that accesses PEEC, including all Users.